 - The student is able to adequately care for him/herself using the normal resources available to students at the University.

 - The student is capable of functioning socially and academically without disruption to the community.

 Upon completion of the evaluation or assessment the university will review the information to evaluate the options that are available, which may include restriction from campus.
 The student may request re-entry to campus.
 The student’s request must include written documentation of evaluation, certification by an approved provider, and a plan that would facilitate a successful return to academic and campus life.

 It is advised that this plan be developed in consultation with the Director of Counseling Services and/or Director of Health Service and an academic advisor representing the appropriate college.
 The plan should include a description of specific goals, meetings, and supportive steps that the student will implement to demonstrably reduce the risk of repeating the behaviors or episodes.
-In order for the student to return, the plan must be reviewed and approved by the Director of Counseling and/or Director of Health Services.
-Re-entry would then require approval by the appropriate college Dean.
+In order for the student to return, the plan must be reviewed and approved by the Director of Counseling and Health Services or designee.
+Re-entry would then require approval by the appropriate college Dean or Vice President.